Come join us at Seattle Center and explore the World of Tea!

 COVID-19 Virus Update -

-We will use this space and our Facebook Page to keep you updated if things change.
+We will use this space and our Facebook Page to keep you updated for any further developments.

 For now, we are enjoying our tea at home as we hope you are too.
 Please stay healthy, happy, smart, and safe.
-We hope to see you in September and if not then at some later date.
+We hope to see you in September of 2021.

 Celebrating 13 years!